ATPI Data Protection Policy

 - 5.5.1 The Data Subject has given Consent to the proposed transfer;

-- 5.5.2 The transfer is necessary for the performance of a contract between the Data Subject (Personally or via his employing company as an the Company client) and the Company;
+- 5.5.2 The transfer is necessary for the performance of a contract between the Data Subject (either personally or via his employing company as a client of the Company) and the Company;

-- 5.5.3 The transfer is necessary for the conclusion or performance of a contract concluded in the interest of the Data Subject between the Company and a Third Party;
+- 5.5.3 The transfer is necessary for the conclusion or performance of a contract concluded in the interest of the Data Subject between the Company and a third party or the employer of the Data Subject;

 - 5.5.4 The transfer is necessary or legally required on important public interest grounds, or for the establishment, exercise, or defence of legal claims;